elugens/hello-javascript/docs/general-javascript-questions/promises-async-await/promises-chaining.md

 ---

-### What is a common mistake that new developers make when it comes to promises chaining JavaScript?
+### What is a typical error made by new JavaScript developers when it comes to promises chaining?

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
   <div><strong>Interview Response:</strong> A classic mistake made by new developers is breaking the promises chain.
-New developers can often make the attempt to separate or break the chain for the sake of readability or simply lack of knowledge.
-Although technically we can also add many “.then” to a single promise.
-This is not considered chaining, because it is basically several handlers added to one promise without passing the result.
+New developers can often attempt to separate or break the chain for readability or lack of knowledge.
+Although technically, we can also add many “.then” to a single promise.
+This method isn't considered chaining since it adds numerous handlers to a single promise without passing the result.
 Instead, they process the result independently from one another.
-In practice we rarely need multiple handlers for one promise.
-Chaining is used much more often.
+We rarely need multiple handlers for one promise in practice, and chaining often gets used.
 </div><br />
   <div><strong className="codeExample">Code Example:</strong><br /><br />